 - You have paid income tax in the year you are claiming for.

 If, when worn outside of work, it would be clearly viewed as "work clothes", then it is eligible.
-This covers things from a Hi-Vis vest to an embroidered Polo shirt - a pair of action trousers to a custom branded dress shirt.
+This covers things from a Hi Vis vest to an embroidered polo shirt - a pair of holster trousers to a custom branded dress shirt.

 If you wear your own clothing for work and this has to be cleaned as a result of your tasks at work - e.g. a quantity surveyor's suit getting dirty on site, a bank clerk's own trousers bought to match her branded blouse, a cleaner's own bought tracksuit pants getting stained - this is not eligible.

-How to Claim Tax Relief for Doing Laundry
+How Do I Claim Tax Relief for Doing Laundry?

 You can simply fill in the P87 form on the HMRC website.
 You can also print a hard copy and send it by post, if you prefer.